a-windisch/datasciencecoursera/Crs3_Wk2_Q5.md

-# Refrormatting data using a bash script
+# Reformatting data using a bash script
 In the coursera course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) there is a question in the quiz of week 2 that addresses the issue of dealing with data that has not been formatted in a way that allows for a straightforward import